Zucchini Noodle Mock Pasta Salad (Video)

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This mock pasta salad recipe is great for low-carb or Keto diets, as well as for any phase of the original South Beach Diet.
+This zucchini pasta salad recipe is great for low-carb or Keto diets, as well as for any phase of the original South Beach Diet.
 It’s important to use a dressing that’s low in sugar to keep it low in carbs, and the Newman’s Own Olive Oil and Vinegar Dressing I used only has 1 gram of sugar in two tablespoons.
-Use lower-fat turkey Italian Sausage if you’re making this for the South Beach Diet or pork Italian Sausage for other low-carb plans.
+Use lower-fat turkey Italian Sausage if you’re making this for the South Beach Diet.

 Find More Recipes Like This One:

 Use Spiralizer Recipes to find more ideas for zucchini noodles.
 Use the Diet Type Index to find recipes suitable for a specific eating plan.
-You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, or on YouTube to see all the good recipes I’m sharing there.
+You might also like to follow Kalynโs Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes Iโm sharing there.

 Historical Notes for this Recipe:

-This recipe was low-carb version of my family’s favorite pasta salad that was first posted in 2014.
-The recipe was last updated with more information and a how-to-make video in 2022.
+The pasta salad made with zucchini noodles was first posted in 2014.
+The recipe was updated with a video in 2022 and was last updated with more information in 2025.

 One thing i don’t like about it, however, is that the bottle doesnt not have a squirt top, so the dressing dribbles on the outside and the jar gets greasy.
 By the time I get it shook up and unscrew the cap, the spices have settled back to the bottom!
 I recently wrote Newmans Cust.
 Svc about this issue.
 Perhaps you might have more influence if you wrote them!